 Support onboard the boat

 Make sure you have at least one person who can travel with you during the given period.
 It is important that there is at least one support person on the boat during the crossing.
 If several crossings are swum in a row, there must be at least two support people on the boat.
 The support person must take care of the swimmer’s well-being, energy intake and other various needs.

 The swimmer and other companions participating in the crossing must be able to communicate in Danish or English.

-The registration form and a photocopy of your current valid passport must be sent together, and be in the hands of SwimÖresund no later than 1. may of the year in which you are swimming.
+The application form must be sent and be in the hands of SwimÖresund no later than 31. april of the year in which you are swimming.

 By registering, swimmers confirm that they agree that participation is entirely at their own risk and responsibility.

 Have your insurances in order

 It is the responsibility of the individual swimmer and their companions to insure themselves against the risks that may arise during the crossing on board the boat and in the water.

 SwimÖresund follows the international standards in marathon swimming.
 A medical certificate is therefore a requirement.
 The medical certificate must document that the swimmer is in good health and does not suffer from any kind of illness or other limitations that prevent the swimmer from completing the crossing.
 For safety reasons, the health certificate must be issued as close to the swimming window as possible, however three month before at the earliest.

 The health certificate must be issued three month at the earliest and one month at the latest before your swimming window.
 Please forward the health certificate to [email protected]